zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Flyweight pattern.md

 ![](https://i.imgur.com/c068WgA.png)
 1. Flyweight is an optimization - debug the performance and find out if there is a RAM problem, then implement it.
 2. Flyweight contains a portion of the original object's state that can be shared across multiple objects.
 3. Context contains the extrinsic state (unique across objects).
-If it paired with the flyweight that holds the intrinsic state (common across ob)
+If it paired with the flyweight that holds the intrinsic state (common across objects), it represents the full state.
+4. Usually the implementation is in the flyweight object, we then have to pass the data that it needs to run the operations.
+5. Client stores the extrinsic state in context

 [[Structural Patterns]]